Victory for Vettel, agony for Hamilton in drama packed Singapore GP

 23 September, 2012

-Sep.23 (Apex) Sebastian Vettel powered to his second victory of the 2012 season, as he won the drama packed Singapore Grand Prix at Marina Bay Circuit Street Circuit while pole winner Lewis Hamilton coasted to a halt with a gearbox problem just short of the halfway mark after leading from the start.
+Sep.23 (GP247) Sebastian Vettel powered to his second victory of the 2012 season, as he won the drama packed Singapore Grand Prix at Marina Bay Circuit Street Circuit while pole winner Lewis Hamilton coasted to a halt with a gearbox problem just short of the halfway mark after leading from the start.

 It was Vettel’s second win at the floodlit venue, and the 25 points earned promoting him to second in the championship standings.
 On the podium, the German dedicated his victory to the Professor Sid Watkins, the sport’s pre-eminent medical man, who passed away last week.